christomlyne/christomlyne/README.md

 - 📫 How to reach me
  Email: Tomlyneapoka@gmail.com
-Hi 👋 My name is Chris Tomlyne
+Hi 👋 My name is Tomlyne
 ==============================

 Web developer and designer